diskoverdata/diskover-docs/source_files/user_file_actions.md

 ![Image: Directory Live View](images/image_file_action_live_view_20230215.png)

-A) Time stamp of when you clicked **live view** in the search page - this time stamp will update if you refresh your browser tab, which will also refresh the data.
+A) Timestamp of when you clicked **live view** in the search page - this timestamp will update if you refresh your browser tab, which will also refresh the data.

 B) You can opt to view between 10 to 1,000 line items per page.